National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 3. The [N3C Concept Set Browser](@sec-tools) is an N3C specific tool that allows you to explore and modify existing concept sets as well as create new concept sets to fit your exact study needs.

 Concept sets, described in detail in @sec-understanding and @sec-tools, are the basic building blocks of an analytic dataset.
 The contain lists of medical codes, usually restricted to very specific definition or computable phenotype.
-In N3C, they are used to identify cohorts or exposures to answer a research quesiton.
+In N3C, they are used to identify cohorts or exposures to answer a research question.
 They point to standardized vocabularies and clinically organized domains in the OMOP CDM (e.g., drug, condition, measurement).

 In general, the overall process involved in developing concepts is as follows:

 1. Define the research question: The first step is for the research team to clearly define the research question and population of interest, which will guide the selection of relevant clinical concepts.
 2. Explore the data: Using Atlas or the N3C Concept Set Browser, the team member filling as the data liaison will explore the data available or existing concept sets to identify relevant clinical concepts.
 3. Refine the concept set: The data liaison works with the SME to refine the concept set, which is usually an iterative process, to include clinically relevant and exclude clinically irrelevant concepts.